TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/UsingStdwrapCorrectly/Index.rst

 The `stdWrap <http://typo3.org/documentation/document-
 library/references/doc_core_tsref/4.3.1/view/1/5/#id2359953>`_
--property can only be used if its defined explicitly.
-If we have a property of type "wrap" then there are no `stdWrap
+-property can only be used if it is defined explicitly.
+Most cObjects have a property "stdWrap", which is of the type "stdWrap" and offers stdWrap functionality.
+If we have a property of another type, e.g. of the type "wrap", then this property does **not** have `stdWrap
 <http://typo3.org/documentation/document-
 library/references/doc_core_tsref/4.3.1/view/1/5/#id2359953>`_
 -properties.
 By default either a property of type `stdWrap